 President Obama is slated to speak in front of Cinderella Castle on Thursday.
 For security purposes, they will empty Main Street, U.S.A. to invited guests only.
 The purpose of this visit is to announce “a strategy that will significantly help boost tourism and travel.”
-All of this with the intent to create job growth as tourism increases.
+All of this is being done with the intent to create job growth as tourism increases.
 In fact, one local radio station announced that with every 80 some visitors, another worker is needed in this market.

 As someone who has spent a great deal of time as a consultant over the last 15 years helping government to be easier to work with, I applaud any effort to remove needless bureaucracy in making it easier for tourists from Brazil and Korea to come and visit.
 It shouldn’t take 48 days for an international tourist to get a visa to the U.S. when a U.S. tourist can potentially get a visa within 48 hours.